HJfod/flash/README.md

 The goals of this project is to generate documentation that looks beautiful and is super easy to navigate.
 I also wanted to make just browsing the docs intuitive and simple to encourage learning about what tools are available before you find an usecase for them.

+## :star: Live example

+The docs for [Geode](https://github.com/geode-sdk/geode) have been built with Flash: <https://docs.geode-sdk.org>.

 ## :point_right: Usage

 Flash can be compiled using `cargo build` as usual for Rust projects.